-Q: What are Medicare and Medicaid?
+What are Medicare and Medicaid?

 Medicare and Medicaid are government-sponsored programs that help pay for medical care.
 Medicare is a federal program for the disabled and people aged 65 or over.
 Medicaid is a federal-state program for low-income families with children as well as the needy, aged, blind and disabled.

-Q: Am I eligible to receive Medicare or Medicaid benefits?
+Am I eligible to receive Medicare or Medicaid benefits?

 Eligibility for Medicare is based mainly on eligibility for Social Security.
 If you are age 65 or older, have been disabled for at least two years or have chronic kidney disease, you may be eligible to receive Medicare benefits.
 The eligibility requirements for Medicaid, and which health services are covered, are determined on a state-by-state basis.

-Q: Is it illegal to transfer assets for the purpose of obtaining Medicaid benefits?
+Is it illegal to transfer assets for the purpose of obtaining Medicaid benefits?

 No. For many years, it was a crime to intentionally transfer assets or “spend down” to meet Medicaid eligibility requirements, but there is currently no risk of criminal prosecution for doing so.

 What is long-term care insurance?

 Long-term care insurance is a private insurance policy purchased to cover long-term care needs, such as home care provided by a paid caretaker, or residence in assisted living facilities or nursing homes.
 Policies are often relatively expensive, but long-term care insurance can result in a huge financial savings when compared to the rising costs of long-term care.
 To determine if long-term care insurance will benefit you, you should speak to an experienced elder law attorney.

 Do I surrender any rights when I execute a power of attorney?

 No. A power of attorney allows an appointed agent the power to exercise only the rights that you provide for in the power of attorney document.
 For example, if you permit it, the agent can withdraw money from your bank account or write checks from your bank account.
 Because nothing in a power of attorney deprives you of these rights, you have not surrendered any rights.
 You have, however, surrendered the right to exercise exclusive control over your financial matters.

 Why should I execute a living will or health care directive?

 Living wills and health care directives are important planning tools that allow you to clearly state what medical treatment you wish to receive if you become incapacitated.
 You can appoint the person you wish to implement your wishes for medical treatment should you be unable to do so.
 These documents also guide your family and physicians when unanticipated medical decisions arise.
 A living will or advance directive relieves your family members of the difficult decisions related to life-sustaining measures and serious medical procedures.

 Can I change my power of attorney or advance directive after I sign it?

 Yes.
 Powers of attorney or health care directives can be changed at any time provided the signer is not currently incapacitated.
 You may change your designated attorney-in-fact or agent, add or subtract powers that they have, or revoke the document entirely.
 If you wish to change the power of attorney or advance directive, you must notify your attorney-in-fact or agent of the changes, however.
 To avoid confusion later, you should also alert other people such as your physician, your banker or another financial adviser.

 How can I adjust to my role as caretaker for my parents?

 Caring for elderly parents or other loved ones can be demanding when balanced with work and your own family life.
 Maintaining your personal health, including daily exercise and a steady diet, will help to preserve your physical and emotional strength.
 Additionally, many organizations exist to provide support to families called upon to care for elder loved ones.

-Q: What is the difference between a guardianship and a conservatorship?
+What is the difference between a guardianship and a conservatorship?

 Depending on the state, guardians and conservators may have different roles.
 In states with both guardians and conservators, guardians’ duties typically involve making decisions to protect the physical and mental health of a ward, while conservators typically make financial decisions.
 Some states use these terms interchangeably.
 Regardless of the term used, if the judge determines the ward is incapacitated, the judge also must determine the scope of the duties of the guardian or conservator, and whether it will include making physical, medical or financial decisions for the ward, and other matters.